Wiring Installation of Single Phase & Three Phase, 120V & 208V Circuits & Breakers in Main Service Panel

-Almost all the panel boxes designed for Wye and Delta by different manufactures are the same i.e. there are hot busbars for three pole breakers and a separate busbar for Neutral and Ground.
+Almost all the panel boxes designed for Wye and Delta by different manufacturers are the same i.e. there are hot busbars for three pole breakers and a separate busbar for Neutral and Ground.
 Keep in mind that all the 208V-120V panels have the neutral wire especially in Wye configuration except if there is no need to use 120V single phase system or special kind of three phase motors (such as wastewater pump) which does not need a neutral wire.

 In addition, there are some cases in delta connection where neutral is not needed.
-Except this, ground is needed in almost all the configuration (either Delta or Wye), no matter if neutral wire is needed in the wiring or not applicable to the circuits.
+Except this, ground is needed in almost all the configurations (either Delta or Wye), no matter if neutral wire is needed in the wiring or not applicable to the circuits.